14 follow-up email templates and examples that get responses

 [YOUR NAME]

-12. The breakup email
+12. Sample follow-up for a breakup email

 If a contact goes completely silent over email, there’s only so much you can do before you start harassing them.
 That’s where the breakup email comes into play.

-Now using this type of follow-up email template doesn’t necessarily mean you’re giving up on a recipient.
+Now, using this type of follow-up email template doesn’t necessarily mean you’re giving up on a recipient.
 In fact, a good breakup email can be highly effective in reigniting a conversation.
 It refreshes a recipient’s memory by telling them that you have contacted them a few times, you haven’t been able to get a response, and this will be the last email they’ll receive from you.

 The wording is deliberately designed to provoke a response from them.
-You can either confirm that there’s no need to communicate with them again or that they’re still interested but have just been busy.
+You can either confirm that there’s no need to communicate with them again, or that they’re still interested but have just been busy.

 Hi [FIRST NAME],